anteeeeeeee/cs336_iR/retrievalBaseline/database/README.md

 * You can extract **compact sets of representative frames** from large video datasets.
 * Store them in **Milvus** for fast semantic search and retrieval.
+* You can extract **OCR text from video frames** and index them for text-based retrieval.
+* Both keyframes and OCR text can be queried separately or combined for hybrid search.